 #1 Interest Rates Are Rising

-The major reason that people get an ARM is that they usually will pay 1/2 a point to a full point lower interest rate than they will with a fixed rate.
+The major reason that people get an ARM mortgage is that they usually will pay 1/2 a point to a full point lower interest rate than they will with a fixed rate.
 This will mean substantial savings on your mortgage payment every month.
-If the Federal Reserve follows through on promises and increases interest rates at the end of this year, this means that most mortgages will have higher interest rates in 2017.
+If the Federal Reserve follows through on promises and increases interest rates at the end of this year, this means that most mortgages could see lower interest rates in 2024.
 But if you get an ARM, you will certainly enjoy a lower interest rate than you will with a fixed-rate mortgage.
-Getting an ARM is a way to avoid the full brunt of higher interest rates in 2017 and beyond.
+Getting an ARM is a way to avoid the full brunt of higher interest rates in 2024 and beyond.

-#2 Going from a Fixed Rate to ARM Can Save You Big
+#2 Going from a Fixed Rate to ARM Mortgage Can Save You Big

 #3 If You Are Pulling Out Cash, Your Rate Will Still Be Lower